HRH Princess Haya talks about the future of humanitarian aid at the World Government Summit in Dubai

 There is no doubt that advances in technology, the use of mobile phones, for example, have contributed to change in many remote regions such as contributing to containing the spread of the Ebola virus in West Africa, as well as making it possible to better and faster target of people in urgent need of aid.

 Today, drones are being used to transport vaccines to remote areas in Africa.
-Satellite imagery are also being
+Satellite imagery is also being

 used to pinpoint disaster areas.
 These are all good practices.
 However, as disasters continue to increase,